emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

   Together with client or yard, we produce all necessarry drawings and plan all interfaces for easy assembly and use.
-Of course PLC system are included - and can be integrated in the majority of common PLC systems (for global control)
+Of course PLC system are included - and can be integrated into the majority of common PLC systems (for global control)
 infobox2: |-